uninvitedCalamity/ROR2_MarianMod/README.md

 - Character built using the Henry Example by ArcPh1r3.
 - Lodington for the Cheats for testing and sinai-dev for Unity explorer.
 - HIFU for informing me of the one line needed to fix the icebomb issue.
+- Kessmonster for telling me about the auto-run issues.